activiteOCR/CodeHawks---Findings/First-Flight-#13-Baba-Marta.md

 ## Vulnerability Details

-By updating the count of martenitsaTokens without any restriction users will be able to drain HealthToken.
+By updating the count of martenitsaTokens without any restriction users will be able to mint HealthToken indefinitely.

 1. Update count of martenitsaTokens with `MartenitsaToken:updateCountMartenitsaTokensOwner`
 2. Collect the number of HealthTokens in proportion to the number of (fake) tokens you have (1 HealthToken for 3 fake MartenitsaTokens) by calling `MartenitsaMarketplace:collectReward`.